Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I too use denture cleaning tablest, boil a little water until it's hot but not rapid, then pour it in and drop the tablet in and let it set about 10 minutes, it also works great in coffee pots & the filter holder part of it.

 hot water and Oxyclean.
 Let the cup soak in the hot water with the Oxyclean added.
-I add it directly to my corning ware stuff.
-When I remember to check it later, the inside is spotless.

 Use a lemon half.
 I had some halfs left over from some lemon tea that I made and then while I was doing the dishes i just grabbed one in frustration to get the super dark tea stains out.